THE BOOKISH COLORING BOOK (SUMMER EDITION) – OUT NOW

 Changing Habits and New Challenges

 A lack of books for kids at home is not just a problem in Northern England, or in England as a whole.
 In fact, it’s a problem right across the world.
 Things are changing quickly – technology, and habits.
-A generation or so ago, parents would have had no choice but to give their children a book to keep them amused, and the resulting reading sessions would foster lifelong habits.
+A generation or so ago, a book was one of the few things on offer to keep a child amused on a quiet afternoon, and the resulting reading sessions would foster lifelong habits.

 Join our community of 1.5M readers

 Like this story?
-You’ll love our weekly newsletter.
+You'll love our free weekly magazine.